Daenaa/sysmon-config/README.md

 Run powershell or cmd with Admin Rights (Run as Admin) and change path to your sysmon folder

-Install command: `Daena.exe -accepteula -i "sysmon-pcsg-daena-default.xml" -d daenadrv`
+Install command: `Daena.exe -accepteula -i "Daenaa-SysmonConfig.xml" -d daenadrv`

 **3) Change Service**